luismiguelcasadodiaz/splunk/README.md

  - **AND**
  - **NOT**

-4.-Which character is used in a search before a command:
+4.-Which character is used in a search before a command?
  - **Pipe** (|)
  - Backtick (`)
  - Quotation mark(")